trevorcapozza/trevor-web/src/markdowns/2020/vue-migration.md

 <br/>
 <br/>

-In my case, I needed to have Router installed since I will want to toggle between different pages.
-I am also going to be doing all of my styling through node sass so I will install that through the CSS Pre-processors.
+In my case, I chose to install Router since I will want to toggle between different pages.
+I am also going to be doing all of my styling through SCSS so I will install that through the CSS Pre-processors.

 <br/>